ClickHouse/ClickHouse/docs/en/engines/database-engines/materialize-mysql.md

 - If `_version` is not specified in the `SELECT` query, [FINAL](../../sql-reference/statements/select/from.md#select-from-final) modifier is used.
 So only rows with `MAX(_version)` are selected.

 - If `_sign` is not specified in the `SELECT` query, `WHERE _sign=1` is used by default.
 So the deleted rows are not included into the result set.

+- The result includes columns comments from the MySQL database that materialized (if they exist).

 ### Index Conversion {#index-conversion}